evereq/handlebars.js.nuget/README.md

 ## About

 "Handlebars.js is an extension to the [Mustache templating language](http://mustache.github.com/) created by Chris Wanstrath.
 Handlebars.js and Mustache are both logicless templating languages that keep the view and the code separated like we all know they should be."

 ## Getting Started

-Include following into the <head> section of your Views\Shared\_Layout.cshtml (ASP.NET MVC) or MasterPage.master (ASP.NET) file
+Include following into the 'head' section of your Views\Shared\_Layout.cshtml (ASP.NET MVC) or MasterPage.master (ASP.NET) file:

     <script type="text/javascript" src="~/Scripts/handlebars.js"></script>

 Read http://handlebarsjs.com how to use Handlebars semantic templates in your Views (Pages)

 ## Important Notes

 If you want to work with precompiled templates, you don't need to ship the compiler with your deployed application (compiler is build-in into Scripts/handlebars.js file).
-Instead, you can use the smaller "runtime" build located at /Scripts/handlebars.runtime.js "In addition to reducing the download size, eliminating client-side compilation will significantly speed up boot time, as compilation is the most expensive part of Handlebars."
+Instead, you can use the smaller "runtime" build located at /Scripts/handlebars.runtime.js
+"In addition to reducing the download size, eliminating client-side compilation will significantly speed up boot time, as compilation is the most expensive part of Handlebars."
 Please read details how to precompile your Handlebars templates at http://handlebarsjs.com/precompilation.html

 ## Original Documentation text from https://raw.github.com/wycats/handlebars.js/master/README.markdown